nteshxx/express-mongodb/README.md

+# express-mongodb

-A CRUD operation API for the user having below listed fields for User schema.
+A Restful CRUD API for the user having below listed fields for User schema.
 * name
 * email